 - Galao: A Portuguese drink made with espresso and foamed milk served in a tall glass.

-- Long Black: Usually a 6-ounce drink that is an inverted form of the Americano, meaning the espresso is added on top of hot water instead of the other way around.
+- Long Black: Usually a 6-ounce drink that is an inverted form of the Americano, meaning the full volume of water is processed through the espresso machine instead of being added on top.

 - Cafe Cubano: Originally from Cuba, as the name suggests, this espresso drink is made with demerara sugar.